kourge/kvikk-fix/README.md

 Make sure the peer dependencies `prettier` and `typescript` are fulfilled first, e.g. by having them as dev dependencies in your project.
 As of writing, `kvikk-fix` requires at least `prettier@1.6.0` and `typescript@2.1.0`.

+## Errors and Exit Status

+Here is a list of exit statuses common across both modes:

+- `0`, the operation completed successfully
+- `1`, the supplied flag was not recognized
+- `2`, there was an error in reading, writing, or resolving the configuration.

+The exit status `3` is exclusive to check mode.
+It occurs when there are files that do not conform to prettier's standards, and would have been rewritten by it.

 ## Configuration